Last Updated on March 19, 2021 by Helga Dosa

 Trieste, a drawing room overlooking the sea

 “A trip to the baths”, meaning the beach bathing establishment, is a consolidated tradition in Trieste.
-And there’s no need to go far, because the Adriatic, glistening with a unique turquoise colour when the Bora wind is blowing, is always just around the corner.
-At the end of an elegant avenue, at the bend in an historic alley, when departing from a palatial city square, the sea penetrates into the heart of Trieste and brings dynamism and vitality.
+And there’s no need to go far, because the Adriatic, glistening with a unique turquoise color when the Bora wind is blowing, is always just around the corner.
+At the end of an elegant avenue, at the bend in a historic alley, when departing from a palatial city square, the sea penetrates into the heart of Trieste and brings dynamism and vitality.

 The Casa Carsica

 Just inland from the sea stands a magnificent example of popular architecture in the wild landscape of the Trieste Carso district.
 The villa is surrounded by the classic courtyard protected from the winter Bora wind by a high wall and the typical farm outbuildings.
-In the summer the antique building forms the perfect venue for historic plays in costume, exhibitions, literary events and concerts.
+In the summer the antique building forms the perfect venue for historic plays in costume, exhibitions, literary events, and concerts.

 Cliffs, Hamlets and Castles